aneoconsulting/ArmoniK.Core/Broker/README.md

 ```

 Numbers only hold on a quiet Linux machine: in a VM (WSL, CI runner) the host can slow a core several
 times over without the guest seeing it.
-The hasher is chosen at build time with the `hash-fx`,
+The server hashes with foldhash; the `hash-sip`, `hash-fx`
-`hash-fold` or `hash-ahash` feature; without any, the server uses SipHash.
+or `hash-ahash` feature selects another hasher at build time, for comparison only.

 The C# adapter tests (`Adaptors/Broker/tests`) start the debug binary; they look for it in
 `BROKER_BINARY`, `$HOME/.cache/armonik-broker-target/debug` or `Broker/target/debug`.